Stability of Random Admissible-Set Scheduling in Spatially Continuous Wireless Systems: Main result

-As an example consider the situation of Example~\ref{ucircle}.
+\begin{exmp} Consider the situation of Example~\ref{ucircle}.
 Instead of selecting an admissible set at random, now consider the scheduling discipline that gives priority to particles that are closest, in anticlockwise direction, to a certain point~$\zeta$ on the circle.
 Obeying this priority rule, we select as many particles as possible to remove in a certain time slot.
 That is, the particle closest to the given point gets removed, the particle closest to the point and at least a distance~$r$ away from the first particle gets removed, and so on until no particle can be selected anymore.
 We call this service discipline maximal scheduling with priorities.

 Figure~\ref{stabcircle} shows a simulation result for both scheduling disciplines with $\zeta=0.5$, $r=0.49$ and $\lambda=1.95$ starting from an empty configuration and running for $10^6$ time slots.
-That is, the figure gives a realization of $Y(t,H)$ given that $Y(0,H)=0$ for $t=1,\dots,10^6$.
-We see that at the start of the simulation the number of particles in the system with random-admissible set scheduling grows faster than the number of particles in the system with maximal scheduling with priorities.
-This is because maximal scheduling with priorities always selects a subset of maximum size obeying the priority rules, whereas random-admissible set scheduling always selects admissible sets of a small size with a certain probability, which gets lower as the number of particles in the network grows.
-More importantly, after some time the number of particles in the system with random-admissible set scheduling settles around an equilibrium value whereas the number of particles in the system with maximal scheduling with priorities keeps on growing linearly.
-This suggests that maximal scheduling with priorities is not stable while random-admissible set scheduling is stable for the chosen parameters.
+That is, the figure gives a realization of $Y(t,\comps)$ given that $Y(0,\comps)=0$ for $t=1,\dots,10^6$.
+We see that at the start of the simulation the number of particles in the system with random admissible-set scheduling grows faster than the number of particles in the system with maximal scheduling with priorities.
+This is because maximal scheduling with priorities always selects a subset of maximal size obeying the priority rules, whereas random admissible-set scheduling always selects admissible sets of a small size with a certain probability, which gets lower as the number of particles in the network grows.
+More importantly, after some time the number of particles in the system with random admissible-set scheduling settles around an equilibrium value whereas the number of particles in the system with maximal scheduling with priorities keeps on growing linearly.
+This suggests that maximal scheduling with priorities is not stable while random admissible-set scheduling is stable for the chosen parameters.
 The latter will be proven in the next section.